 - Develop an overall strategy to manage a short-term financial crisis

-- Outline what you need to do to gain the cooperation of your creditors
+- Outline what you need to do to get the cooperation of your creditors

 - Identify and resolve unreasonable collection practices

-We can do all of this—plus a lot more—for anyone with debts in Canada.
+We can do all of this and a lot more for anyone with debts in Canada.

-One of our experienced Credit Counsellors can help you review your financial situation and see if there are any consolidation or debt relief options that will fit your goals and your budget and get you back on track as quickly as possible.
-Options may include our Debt Management Program which combines unsecured debt payments into one affordable monthly payment that fits your budget.
-Speak with one of our Counsellors to see what options you have.
-They can also help you put together a realistic budget and a plan to get you out of debt.
+One of our experienced credit counsellors can help you review your financial situation and see if there are any consolidation or debt relief options that will fit your goals and budget to get you back on track as quickly as possible.
+Options may include our Debt Management Program, which combines unsecured debt payments into one affordable monthly payment that fits your budget.
+Speak with one of our counsellors to see what options you have.
+They can also help you put together a realistic budget and plan to get you out of debt.

 The help we provide often results in the following: